I did the sanding.

 I was holding it in my fingers when I tested it.

-Also, I would need to open the rear cap to push the BCT out the front or rear.
+Also, I would need to open the rear cap to push the BCT out the front

 Too much trouble.